histopat/MyWindowsService/README.md

 ## 🧪 Test Scenario
 - When the service starts, it attempts to display a window to the user using MessageBox.Show().

-- However, this operation fails because the service is not running in **UserInteractive** mode.
+- However, this operation fails because the service is not running in **UserInteractive** mode, also the error message is recorded in the C:\ServiceLog.txt file.

 - This proves that **Session 0 Isolation** is functioning correctly.